An Overview of the Benefits of SET

 - Mothers of twins are 3-times, and mothers of triplets 7-times, more likely to experience serious pregnancy-induced complications

 Selecting embryos that have the best chance of implanting and propagating a healthy baby is one of the most important remaining challenges in the field of Assisted Reproduction.
 However, the use of morphologic (microscopic) criteria on day 2-3 post-fertilization as well as conventional preimplantation genetic testing, such as fluorescence in-situ hybridization (FISH), lack both sensitivity and specificity.
 They are seriously flawed when it comes to identifying those embryos that are most likely to develop into healthy babies (what we refer to as “competent” embryos).
 Because of this, many IVF physicians still transfer multiple embryos at a time in an attempt to maximize the chance of a successful outcome.
 Unfortunately, this often results in an unacceptably high rate of multiple gestations with the associated, prematurity-related neonatal complications that often exact devastating short and long-term consequences on the very quality of life after birth.
+Dr. Melvin Thornton will discuss all of your options with you during your appointments at CT Fertility.

 Ideal Transfer Time